 I even find it helpful to use these markers when just my husband and I are enjoying wine, because he is always losing his glass and ending up with mine!
 Hands off bub!

-Some of them are a combination pouring spout and aerator.
-These are a great easy way to get it all done at once.
-And if you don’t plan to finish the bottle, then the remaining wine will keep a bit better since the entire thing hasn’t been aerated.
+These are a great easy way to pour and aerate at the same time.
+And if you don’t plan to finish the bottle, then the remaining wine will stay fresher since the entire thing hasn’t been aerated.

 7) Wine Aerator

 This leads us to our next item.
 There are so many aerators now, but my favorite is still the Venturi.
 It’s extremely easy to use and clean up.
 For extra quick decanting, we’ve even set the Venturi on top of our decanter and poured the wine through that way.